Translations of the Odyssey: Early modern

 Arthur Hall was the first to translate Homer into English: his translation of the Iliad's first ten books, which was published in 1581, relied upon a French version.
 George Chapman became the first writer to complete a translation of both epics into English after finishing his translation of the Odyssey.
 These translations were published together in 1616, but were serialised earlier, and became the first modern translations to enjoy widespread success.
 He worked on Homeric translation for most of his life, and his work later inspired John Keats' sonnet "On First Looking into Chapman's Homer" (1816).
-It was similarly used as the narrative basis for Charles Lamb's retelling for children (1808), itself later weaved into James Joyce's Ulysses (1922).
+It was similarly used as the narrative basis for Charles Lamb's retelling for children (1808), itself later woven into James Joyce's Ulysses (1922).

 The first completed Italian Odyssey, written by Girolamo Baccelli in free verse, was published in 1582.
 The first completed French translation was composed in alexandrine couplets by Salomon Certon and printed in 1604.
 It lost public favour following the Académie Française's language reforms in the 1630s and 1640s.
 Other fragmentary translations were authored by Claude Boitet (1617), Paul Pellisson (1650), Jean Racine (1662), Achille La Valterie (1681), and, in the 1690s, by François Fénelon (who penned his own rendition from portions of the Odyssey as an homage to the Duke of Burgundy).
 Of these, Fénelon's contribution is regarded as highly innovative, for its "particularly drastic" reinventions and cuts in the original text.
 Johann Heinrich Voss' 18th-century translations of the epics are among his most celebrated works, (Note: Voss produced translations of other classics, too, and eventually revised his version of Odyssey, but that received a less favourable reception.) and profoundly influenced the German language.
 Johann Wolfgang von Goethe called Voss' translations transformational masterpieces that initiated German interest in Hellenism.
 Anne Dacier composed her Iliad and Odyssey in French prose, (Note: Dacier's Iliad was highly allegorical, and was published to positive reception; she provided historical and linguistic commentary alongside it.) appearing in 1711 and 1716, respectively; it was the standard French Homeric translation until the late 18th century.
 Antoine Houdar de la Motte, who could not read Ancient Greek, used Dacier's Iliad to produce his own contracted version, criticising Homer in the preface.
 His argument that he had improved upon Homer angered Dacier, who penned a 600-page rebuttal.